MacBook avec code sur un bureau

 WordPress – How to add or remove a button with TinyMCE on WordPress

 By default on WordPress we have TinyMCE and although this plugin is very powerful, there are far too many buttons.
-Fortunately with some lines of code, it is possible to set it up.
+Fortunately with a few lines of code, it is possible to configure it.

-In your function.php file of your theme or in your plugin use the hook as follows:
+In your theme’s functions.php file or in your plugin, use the hook as follows:

 function configure_mce ($init)